W R Burner (Minister of the Gospel)

 An anonymous quote: Do not take a fence down before you know the reason why it was put up?
 Many today are attempting to tear down the fence of the righteousness of God; towards acceptance of ungodly ways, without first seeing why the need for such was placed there in the first place.
 There is an inroad towards acceptance of worldly guidelines that is not of God; but of man, with tolerance becoming the norm of the day!

-A Bible commentary noted: Things that once would have shocked Christians are now commonplace.
+It was noted that things which once would have shocked Christians are now commonplace.
 There is much that does not disturb the church like it once did.
 Many Christians have been lulled into believing that all is well.
 There may be small victories, a revival here, a church doing a good work, but where is the moral outrage necessary to petition God for a new reformation or another great awakening?

-Those words ring a bell that should awaken those at ease in Zion; as those in the day of Moses, as he called for an awakening and action among His people!
+Those words should awaken those at ease in Zion; as those in the day of Moses, when he called for an awakening and action among His people!
 Holy Ghost revivals need to revive those who have fallen asleep in Zion.
-Re-commitment needs to take place where it is now sorely lacking.
+Re-commitment needs to take place where it is now sorely lacking!

 Scripture reveals: His soul shall dwell at ease (in goodness); and his seed shall inherit the earth (Psalm 25:13).
-A Bible commentary noted: Enjoying spiritual blessings in Christ, in whom one dwells in faith; and where he has peace and safety amidst all troubles and afflictions; with godliness and contentment, is great gain.
+It was noted: Enjoying spiritual blessings in Christ, in whom one dwells in faith; and where he has peace and safety amidst all troubles and afflictions; with godliness and contentment, is great gain.

-Those who tread in the same steps and fear the Lord; shall inherit the new heavens and earth, wherein will dwell only righteous persons, for a thousand year reign, and afterwards the land afar off, the better country, the ultimate glory to all eternity.
+Those who tread in the same steps and fear the Lord; shall inherit the new heavens and earth, wherein will dwell only righteous persons, for a thousand year reign, and afterwards the ultimate glory of all eternity.